 If you do accept cost-sharing money, the only practical "requirement" is the one to "maintain the practice" for ten years.
-This means if something should destroy the practice, you must replace it or refund the money, plus interest (18%), plus a 25% "liquidated damages" fee.
+This means if something should destroy the practice, you must replace it or refund the money.
 Even the replacement may be eligible for cost-sharing if it wasn't your fault (like a fire started by an unknown person).
 If you sell the property, you must convince the new owner to assume these responsibilities, or reimburse the cost-share money, as above.
 If you amortized reforestation costs and sell the property before ten years have passed, the deduction is subject to recapture; see your tax preparer for details.